 “She played the Graveyard Game...
 I mean I let her play it.
 Now there is something after her, something called the thousand faced moon.”

 Ashley nodded as she refilled my saki cup, “Gorgo, Mormo, Luna.
-Three dying goddesses that became one, three demons in search of a cult.”
+Three dying goddesses repurposed as masks of Moloch, Lord of the Ruins of Never.”

 “Gorgo for the gorgon, Mormo for Hecate, Luna for Lilith who birthed all the world’s monsters.
 That girl of yours is in a lot of trouble.
 Drink up now.”